rvsrvs/jasdev.github.io/_posts/2015-09-12-one-month-at-recurse-center.md

 #### Focus

 During my first month here in NYC, I've had trouble balancing social events with progress on my projects.
 While I absolutely love attending meetups and seeing what the city has to offer, I would like to strike more of a balance.
 This has been particularly draining because I tend to be more introverted.
-Moving forward, I'm going spend more time with my [head down](https://twitter.com/sama/status/630869228137127936) moving towards my goals, while maintaining a *healthier* amount of social activities.
+Moving forward, I'm going to spend more time with my [head down](https://twitter.com/sama/status/630869228137127936) moving towards my goals, while maintaining a *healthier* amount of social activities.

 #### More Technical Writing